 In this lesson we analyze Pink Floyd’s Time guitar solo using guitar tab and scale diagrams, uncovering how David Gilmour gets so much mileage from a single scale.
 If you just take a casual listen to it, it may not seem like much is going on.
-But when you look deeper into what’s being played, you see there are some really effective ways to get a lot of mileage out of a single scale.
+But when you look deeper into what’s being played, you see there are some really effective ways to utilize a scale.

 This solo also contains a lot of breathing room, so it’s interesting to analyze note selection over the different chord progressions.

 Before diving into the solo itself, we’re going to take a look at the rhythm section and chord progressions behind the solo.
 The chords and rhythm being played will influence scales, notes choices, and dynamics of the solo.